ChrisPatten/story_sage/story_sage/utils/story_sage_raptor.md

 # StorySage Raptor

 ## Introduction
-The RAPTOR (Recursive Analysis and Processing Through Ordered Representation) system implements a hierarchical text analysis pipeline that processes books at multiple levels using clustering and summarization.
+The RAPTOR (Recursive Abstractive Processing for Tree-Organized Retrieval) system implements a hierarchical text analysis pipeline that processes books at multiple levels using clustering and summarization.
 It's designed to support both efficient similarity search and controlled information access based on reading progress.